open-learning/git4ol/guide.md

     [Markdown](http://daringfireball.net/projects/markdown/) is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text form

-    Let's start by adding a `README.md` file with some logo content.
+    Let's start by adding a `README.md` file with some logos content.
 ```

 Keep checking out each `markdown@0.0.1/step/{n}` to step through the lesson.